dfreelon/geostring/README.md

 Before using ```geostring```, you should understand a few basic facts about how it works:

 - First, it performs **fuzzy dictionary matching of unstructured text to known geographic locations**.
 Upon execution, it seeks the best match for its input string within a built-in database of place names.
 Match quality is measured using a metric I call tolerance (technically the normalized edit distance/Levenshtein distance).
 A tolerance of 0 indicates an exact match, while a tolerance of 1 indicates that two strings have no characters in common.
 So lower is better.
 The default tolerance threshold is <0.25, which represents the difference between two four-character strings that differ by one letter, such as "lime" and "Lima."
+It can also be run in "exact" mode, in which it will only retrieve exact string matches between the input text and the database.
+(This moves several orders of magnitude faster than the fuzzy matching.)
 - Second, **tolerance allows you to decide how good your matches have to be.** Setting a low tolerance threshold means all your matches will probably be right, but you may be missing some that didn't make the cut (Type II error).
 A high tolerance threshold is more permissive, letting through more false positives (Type I error).
 You may need to adjust based on the nature of your data.
 - Third, **when a string could refer to multiple locations, ```geostring``` returns all possible location candidates.** For example, since there are towns named "Oxford" in Alabama, Mississippi, Ohio, and England, its results for "Oxford" are: